SAP-samples/kyma-runtime-extension-samples/user-propagation-via-xsuaa/README.md

 # Overview

-This sample demonstrates how a user propagation flow can be achieved when extending SAP Cloud for Customer(C4C) using SAP Cloud Platform, Kyma runtime.
+This sample demonstrates how a user propagation flow can be achieved when extending SAP Cloud for Customer(C4C) using SAP BTP, Kyma runtime.

 It uses XSUAA with user federation via SAP IAS.
 However, any external identity provider would also work as long as it supports SAML 2.0.